Kyaw Moe Tun: 2021 Myanmar coup d'état

 In March 2021, the military regime charged Tun with "high treason" for accepting the appointment of Myanmar Representative to the United Nations from the Committee Representing Pyidaungsu Hluttaw (National Assembly)'s National Unity Government of Myanmar, the civilian government-in-exile.
+However, the UN rejected the authority of the CRPH to make appointments, with UN official Richard Gowan stating that Kyaw Moe Tun does not represent the NUG at the UN.
+For this reason, the UN has blocked attempts by NUG leadership to appoint a replacement.
 In addition to serving as ambassador to the UN, The Irrawaddy reported that the committee had given Tun "additional duties to manage foreign and diplomatic affairs for the NLD government, in effect appointing him foreign minister in exile."

 In August 2021, two Burmese citizens, Phyo Hein Htut and Ye Hein Zaw, were arrested and charged by U.S. federal authorities of involvement in a plot to assassinate Tun.
 The two men were charged with conspiring with a Thai arms dealer to "seriously injure or kill" Tun in an attack on the ambassador in his Westchester County, New York home.

 In September 2021, in the leadup to the 76th session of the General Assembly, the UN had been expected to make a formal decision on recognizing the legitimate government of Myanmar.
 A behind-the-scenes compromise between the US and China, prevented the Burmese military's representatives from attending the session, effectively forestalling a decision to replace Kyaw Moe Tun.
 In December 2021, the General Assembly's Credentials Committee deferred consideration of the credentials of the ambassadors, effectively rejecting an attempt by Myanmar's rulers to replace Tun.